AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-overview.md

 # Get started with AVEVA Data Hub

 This section introduces the main features of AVEVA Data Hub.
-Each section includes a tutorial with step-by-step procedures with links to basic concepts and best practices.
+Each section includes a tutorial with step-by-step procedures and links to basic concepts and best practices.

 ## Before you begin